-Tracking your progress is an excellent way to be aware of the things you have or might need to accomplish.
+Tracking your progress is an excellent way to be aware of what you have or might need to accomplish.

-Similarly, whenever you decide to do things out of the comfort zone, monitoring your progress will allow you to see how far you have come and how far you still need to go.
+Similarly, whenever you decide to do things out of your comfort zone, monitoring your progress will allow you to see how far you have come and how far you still need to go.

 8. Listen To Podcasts